-3.8.3 Starting Blocks
+4.8.3 Starting Blocks

 The height of the starting blocks above the water surface may be from 0.5m to 0.75m.
 The surface area must be at minimum 0.5m x 0.5m.
 The surface must be covered with non-slip material.
 The maximum slope is 10 degrees.
 The starting blocks must be clearly numbered on all four sides.
-Lane $n^{\rm e}1$ is on the right side of the pool, when facing the water from the start top.
+Lane $n^{\circ}1$ is on the right side of the pool, when facing the water from the start top.

-3.8.4 Water Temperature
+4.8.4 Water Temperature

-The water temperature shall have a temperature of 25-28°C During the competition, the water in the pool must be kept at a constant level, with no noticeable movement.
+4.8.5 False Start Rope The water temperature shall have a temperature of 25-28°C During the competition, the water in the pool must be kept at a constant level, with no noticeable movement.